SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Great, I wanted to ask you about helping with my date with Rarity," Pinkie said before looking around the room, noticing the pancake paraphernalia.

 "Sure, do you have any suggestions for how I can help?"
-Fluttershy asked.

 "No, but I can tell you what we have planned so far," Pinkie said as she started to make the pancakes.

-"I'll take four," Fluttershy said.
+"I'll take four."

 Pinkie talked while making the pancakes, "Okay, I'm going to write Rarity a song, and make our dessert.
 Rainbow is going to provide entertainment and clear the weather.
 We plan to ask Twilight to see if we can use a royal chariot for the date."